Fishing in Iowa

 Fishing

-Iowa is a beautiful state to explore, from the Missouri River on its western side to the Mississippi River on its east.
-You can find many great outdoor adventures in this state, including rappelling, canoeing, swimming, and camping.
-The best activity, however, may be fishing.
-First, check the state fishing regulations and get your license.
-Then, check out these good spots to figure out where to fish in Iowa.
+Iowa is a beautiful state to explore, from the Missouri River on the western side to the Mississippi River on the east.
+You’ll find many great outdoor adventures in this state, including hiking, canoeing, swimming, and fishing.
+Be sure to check the state fishing regulations and get your license.
+Then, check out these great spots for fishing in Iowa.

 Fishing Spots in Iowa

-Fed by the Chariton River, Rathbun Reservoir near Centerville is the largest lake in Iowa.
-Fish in the early spring in the fingers of this lake near south-facing shorelines for crappie using a 1/64- to 1/32-ounce jig under a bobber.
-Move to red clay shorelines once water temperatures reach above 58 degrees.
-Once summer temperatures arrive, watch for active crappie near the water’s surface as you can be sure there are more underneath them, and fish that area using a longlining technique.
+Fed by the Chariton River, Rathbun Lake near Centerville is one of the largest lakes in Iowa.
+Fish in the early spring in the fingers of the lake near south-facing shorelines for crappie using a 1/64- to 1/32-ounce jig under a bobber.
+Move to red clay shorelines once water temperatures are above 58 degrees.
+Once summer temperatures arrive, watch for active crappie near the water’s surface, as you can be sure there are more underneath them.
+Fish that area using a longlining technique.

 Black Hawk Lake

-Black Hawk Lake is the southernmost glacier lake in the United States.
-You can catch various fish on this lake, including walleye, bass, muskie, crappie, perch, bluegill, catfish, and bullheads.
-Anglers can easily launch their vessels at the public boat dock that has a nearby parking lot with 25 spaces.
-A fishing pier that is handicapped accessible, and shore fishing Iowa at this location is often great at this lake near Lake View.
+Black Hawk Lake is the southernmost glacial lake in the United States.
+You can catch various fish here, including walleye, bass, muskie, crappie, perch, bluegill, catfish, and bullheads.
+Anglers can launch their vessels at the public boat dock, which has a nearby parking lot with 25 spaces.
+There’s a fishing pier that is handicapped accessible, and shore fishing here is often great as well.

 Clear Lake

 Clear Lake is a fantastic spot to catch 17- to 24-inch walleyes and 40- to 42-inch muskies.
-It is also a terrific place to go crappie fishing.
+It is also a terrific place for crappie fishing.
 Trolling the north border of this lake is often the best way to catch your limit of walleyes.
-Fish for muskies along the docks at this lake near Clear Lake.
+Fish for muskies along the docks.
 If you are fishing in the spring from shore, try the little part of the lake on its west side.
 Fall fishing, especially starting at Dodger’s Point and going southward, can be a great time to fish this lake from the shore.

 Lake Macbride

 Lake Macbride near Solon is the only lake in Iowa where anglers can catch Kentucky spotted bass.
-These fish are aggressive, and they often jump up to 11 feet in the air before finally surrendering.
+These fish are aggressive, and they often leap into the air before finally surrendering.
 Fish for Kentucky spotted bass near rocks and not far from the shoreline using lures resembling crayfish.
 This 940-acre lake also has black crappie, largemouth and smallmouth bass, bluegill, and walleye.

 Prairie Rose Lake